0t3dWCE/mogs/README.md

 # mogs
 Music logs.
 Apply different sounds to specified exceptions.
-Listen to how your System sings.
+Listen to how your System sings in realtime.